Catania Metro: Future service and planned extensions

 An extension to the system was approved on 30 March 2006.
 It involves a branch from the existing line at Galatea westward through the city centre, which is planned eventually to reach Catania's Fontanarossa airport to the south.
 This solution was favored over proposals for an airport link by means of a new station on the Catania-Siracusa line, which runs past the airport and is part of the national rail network.
-Recent underground stations at Piazza Papa Giovanni XXIII and Corso Sicilia, near Piazza Stesicoro, among others, serve the city center since 20 December 2016 while the new track Borgo-Nesima (four new stations) opened in March 2017.
+Recent underground stations at Piazza Papa Giovanni XXIII and Corso Sicilia, near Piazza Stesicoro among others, have served the city center since 20 December 2016.
+The track Borgo-Nesima (four new stations) opened in March 2017 and Nesima-Monte Po (two new stations) in July 2024.

-Another extension, westward from the current terminal at Nesima, is also under construction as far as Misterbianco, toward the north-western border of the city.
-It is planned to open in 2020.
+Another extension, westward from the current terminal at Monte Po, is also under construction towards Paternò.
+It is planned to open in 2027.